 Work Environment and Schedule

-- Work environment is a combination of on-site at partner(s) with shifts falling during school hours four to five days a week and occasional evening or weekend, as needed.
+- Work environment is a combination of on-site at partner(s) with shifts falling during school hours five days a week and an occasional evening or weekend, as needed.
+Hours average between 20-25 hours weekly.

-- 10-month status will be re-evaluated with an option for 2-month extension of position depending upon organizational needs and funding.
+- 10-month status will be re-evaluated with an option for month-to-month extension of position depending upon organizational needs and funding.

 Plant the Seed is committed to ensuring equal employment opportunity without discrimination or harassment on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, national origin, genetic information, or any other characteristic protected by law.
 Plant the Seed prohibits any such discrimination or harassment.